LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Introduction

-Our contributions are as follows: \begin{itemize} \item We introduce the Spatial Transform Block, utilizing $11\times 11$ and $9\times 9$ large receptive field transform to reduce spatial redundancy.
-To our knowledge, this is the \textit{first} time to employ larges kernels in learned image compression community. \item We propose generating depth-wise convolutional weights in a progressive down-sampling manner, using the input itself as a condition, which makes CNNs adaptive. \item We propose the Channel Transform Block, which employs importance factors for self-conditioned adaptive channel-wise bit allocation in a progressive down-sampling manner, using the input itself as a condition. \item We propose the use of the Depth-wise Residual Bottleneck to enhance the non-linearity and the Gate block for efficient point-wise interaction. \item Extensive experiments demonstrate our proposed LLIC-STF, LLIC-ELIC, LLIC-TCM have significant improvements over corresponding baselines, achieve state-of-the-art performances and better trade-off between performance and complexity. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We introduce the Spatial Transform Block, utilizing $11\times 11$ and $9\times 9$ large receptive field transform{s} to reduce spatial redundancy.
+To our knowledge, this is the \textit{first} time that {large kernels have been employed} in the learned image compression community. \item We propose the generation of depthwise convolutional weights in a progressive down-sampling manner, using the input itself as a condition, {making} CNNs adaptive. \item We propose the Channel Transform Block, which employs importance factors for self-conditioned adaptive channel-wise bit allocation in a progressive down-sampling manner, using the input itself as a condition. \item We propose the use of the Depth-wise Residual Bottleneck to enhance the non-linearity and the Gate block for efficient point-wise interaction. \item Extensive experiments demonstrate that our proposed LLIC-STF, LLIC-ELIC, {and} LLIC-TCM have significant improvements over corresponding baselines and {reduce BD-Rate by $9.49\%, 9.47\%$, {and} $10.94\%$ on Kodak over VTM-17.0 Intra, respectively}.
+Our LLIC models achieve state-of-the-art performances and better trade-off between performance and complexity. \end{itemize}